JoaoPauloPereirax/python-study-curso-em-video/README.md

 ---

-© 2024 [Seu Nome].
+© 2024 João Paulo Pereira.
 Licenciado sob a Licença MIT.